Peter Stronach

 Landcare Tasmania CEO

-Peter starting working in the environmental field while in primary school, addressing pollution in his local creek and engaging with Council to rectify the situation.
+Peter started working in the environmental field while in primary school, addressing pollution in his local creek and engaging with Council to rectify the situation.
 With a deep understanding of the Tasmanian environment, he has an uncanny knack of being able to talk to anyone, on the land or in town, about the life around us in a way that is inspirational, informed and inclusive.
 His work as Community Landcare Manager for 10 years and now as CEO for Landcare Tasmania spans the breadth and depth of this amazing island.
 He has an unabated passion and enthusiasm for the environment, community, owls, and a good yarn.
 His favourite hot beverage is Earl Grey tea.

-Priscilla Richards
+Priscilla

 Program Manager